CONV 1011: Introduction to Tourism

-After successfully completing this course, students should be able to accomplish the following:
+After successfully completing this course, the student should be able to accomplish the

 - Describe the characteristics of tourism.

-- Define, understand, and explore a variety of tourism terminology and concepts.
+- Define, a variety of tourism terminology and concepts.

-- Define the interrelationship of the five sectors of the tourism industry and evaluate their role in supporting events.
+- Define the five sectors of the tourism industry and evaluate their role in supporting events.